Hadestown: Reception

 The New York Times described the Off-Broadway production as "inventive" and "gorgeously sung", praising its simplicity and intimacy.
 The Hollywood Reporter described the added dialogue as "wince-inducing" but favored its high energy and immersive staging.
 Several reviews drew parallels between the song "Why We Build the Wall" and Donald Trump's 2016 presidential campaign, though the song predates the campaign by about a decade.

-The production opened on Broadway on April 17, 2019, to critical acclaim, with praise for its direction and the performance of André De Shields.
+The original Broadway production received uniformly strong reviews, with praise for its direction and the performances (particularly that of André De Shields).
 The New York Times called it "gorgeous" and "hypnotic", especially noting its improvement from the New York Theatre Workshop version.
 David Rooney of The Hollywood Reporter calls it "utterly fabulous", in particular praising the performances of Gray and Page.
+Japanese producer Madoka Imura (井村まどか) and theatre journalist Yusei Kageyama (影山雄成) praised the musical for its novelty and creativity, contrasting this to a Broadway trend to "avoid risks" by adapting films and recasting classics.

-Japanese producer Madoka Imura (井村まどか) and theatre journalist Yusei Kageyama (影山雄成) praised the musical for its novelty and creativity, in contrast to a recent trend in Broadway to "avoid risks" by adapting films and recasting classics.
+The original West End production received a similar reception, with reviewers praising Chavkin's direction, the score, the staging and the performances.
+The Guardian described the production as retaining "a tremendous soul and offbeat spirit", calling it "big, beautiful and emotionally blasting" and "one of the best West End musicals around".
+Time Out praised the staging, musical arrangements and emotional intensity.
+WhatsOnStage called it "the most exhilarating ride", highlighting the score, direction and performances.
+The Times review said the production was "a magical musical that touches the heart".
+Writing in the Daily Express, Stefan Kyriazis rated the production five stars, describing it as "achingly beautiful and boldly original".